f-droid/fdroid-website/_docs/All_About_Descriptions_Graphics_and_Screenshots.md

 F-Droid supports two distinct file structures.
 These aim to be compatible with existing free software tools that allow publishing applications to Google Play.
 It is not required to install any of these tools, the file structure can easily be created manually instead.

-Please be aware that texts in the app’s metadata file will override all other descriptive texts provided through the structures explained below.
+Please be aware that texts in the app's metadata file will override all other descriptive texts provided through the structures explained below.
 This affects [_Name_](../Build_Metadata_Reference/#Name), [_Summary_](../Build_Metadata_Reference/#Summary), and [_Description_](../Build_Metadata_Reference/#Description).
-Once metadata fields that were previously in the metadata file have been moved to the app’s source repo, please file a [merge request](https://gitlab.com/fdroid/fdroiddata/merge_requests) or [issue](https://gitlab.com/fdroid/fdroiddata/issues) to remove _Summary_ and _Description_ from the app's metadata file.
+Once metadata fields that were previously in the metadata file have been moved to the app's source repo, please file a [merge request](https://gitlab.com/fdroid/fdroiddata/merge_requests) or [issue](https://gitlab.com/fdroid/fdroiddata/issues) to remove _Summary_ and _Description_ from the app's metadata file.